ehgp/realtime_crypto_arbitrage_bot/_sources/report.md.txt

 ### Analysis.py

 Trade opportunities are filtered depending on their profit rates in this script.
 The pairs are scanned in milliseconds for both forward and reverse trading opportunities.
 Trade opportunities with 0.1% or greater are going to be executed.
 Base ticker, quote ticker, best bid price, best ask price, best ask size, best bid size, price, sequence, size, and time columns of each opportunity are displayed.
-The trade opportunities which satisfy the constraints are executed in trade.py. *?This script includes both opportunities from triangular arbitrage, and bellman-ford optimization.?*
+The trade opportunities which satisfy the constraints are executed in trade.py.
+This script includes both opportunities from triangular arbitrage, and bellman-ford optimization.

 ### Trade.py